 Aiming towards highly accurate but insightful descriptions of electronic excitations, we formulate and apply electronic structure methods adapted for the condensed phase.
 Some of our favorite tools are low-energy effective theories, many-body diagrammatics, and coupled-cluster techniques.

 Timothy Berkelbach is the Neubauer Family Assistant Professor in the Department of Chemistry and the James Franck Institute at the University of Chicago.
 He received his B.A. in physics and chemistry from NYU in 2009 and his Ph.D. in chemical physics from Columbia University in 2014, where he was a Department of Energy Office of Science Graduate Research Fellow advised by David Reichman.
-Before coming to the University of Chicago, Tim spent two years as a fellow of the Princeton Center for Theoretical Science, working closely with Garnet Chan and his group.
+Tim then spent two years as a fellow of the Princeton Center for Theoretical Science, working closely with Garnet Chan.
+Since starting at UChicago, Tim has been named an AFOSR Young Investigator and an Alfred P. Sloan Research Fellow.

 929 E. 57th St., GCIS E133, Chicago IL 60637